What Have You Done: Live versions

 "What Have You Done" (feat.
-Mina Caputo) was also released as a live version on the band's Black Symphony release.
+Keith Caputo) was also released as a live version on the band's Black Symphony release.
 Roadrunner Records USA/Australia used this version to promote Black Symphony before its release.
-This recording with the Metropole Orchestra in Ahoy, Rotterdam, 2008 was one of the two only live performances of the song in which Mina Caputo sang along live (the other one being at the Dauwpop festival in 2007).
-In other performances, the band plays a video of Mina Caputo singing on screen and encourages the audience to sing the parts.
+This recording with the Metropole Orchestra in Ahoy, Rotterdam, 2008 was one of the two only live performances of the song in which Keith Caputo sang along live (the other one being at the Dauwpop festival in 2007).
+In other performances, the band plays a video of Keith Caputo singing on screen and encourages the audience to sing the parts.

 In acoustic performances of this song, as found on the "Frozen" maxi-single and the special edition of The Heart of Everything, Caputo's vocals are absent and Sharon den Adel sings Caputo's parts as well.
 On the live album An Acoustic Night at the Theatre, "What Have You Done" appears as a duet with Caputo once again, although Caputo's vocals were not recorded live.

-"What Have You Done" in other media
+In other media

 This song is available as a downloadable song in the games Guitar Hero World Tour, Guitar Hero 5, and Guitar Hero: Warriors of Rock.
 In 2008, Dutch TV program Koefnoen made a parody on this song titled "What Am I Doing Here".